 To install this theme you must have a working version of WordPress already installed.
 Below are some useful links regarding WordPress information.

-To use this theme you must be running at least WordPress 3.9, PHP5, mysql 5 or higher.
+To use this theme you must be running at least WordPress 4.7, PHP 7 or greater, mysql 5.6 or higher.
 If you use a hosting service with limited resources (e.g. GoDaddy!), you may experience issues with the "one-click" demo data installation.

 We recommend that you contact your web hosting service provider to make sure that your server PHP configuration limits are as follows: